 Take a look inside 6 images

-Socrative is simple and flexible, and best of all, it works on almost any web- or app-enabled device.
+Socrative is simple and flexible and, best of all, it works on almost any web- or app-enabled device.
 Properly implemented, this assessment tool allows teachers to create rich quiz-type content and engage all students through quick formative assessment questions or healthy team competitions.
 It's a great tool to assess learning in the moment or spark conversation, because there's so much flexibility in how teachers structure questions, answers, and explanations.
-Teachers can adjust settings so that students can see percentages on the screen instead of individual responses; students who are reluctant to raise their hands in class will appreciate the chance to respond digitally and anonymously.
+Teachers can adjust settings so that students can see percentages on the screen instead of individual responses; students who are reluctant to raise their hand in class will appreciate the chance to respond digitally and anonymously.

 Using Socrative as a starting place, teachers can foster effective communication skills by encouraging students to think critically and debate answers in a respectful and meaningful way.
 Also, the tool has the capability to align each question to a Common Core standard.
 You can measure student learning with printable reports, but to see long-term data of students over time, you'll need to put in the time to aggregate separate reports into one.

 Socrative's Discover library could be a huge asset if it fills up with quality content.
 Currently, though, a lot of the quiz creation is on teachers, and it will be a bit more time-consuming to make quizzes great with the relevant links, answer explanations, and imagery.
 The big drawback to Socrative vs. other tools is that it's not flashy and won't get classrooms activated and fired up in the way some students might expect, given the ubiquity of gamified tools.
 That said, for teachers looking to keep the focus on assessment, Socrative could be a breath of fresh air.